jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We can all look up these facts because Wikipedia puts the levers of power into our hands!
 A massive community voluntarily shares their knowledge one "edit now" at a time and fiercely protects their common knowledge with "undo now."
 Nobody tells them, pays them, or forces them to.

 Because writing or reading a Wikipedia article, is Nature's small dopamine rush.
 It's not perfect, there's still room for improvement, but Wikipedia is far better than buying an enclyopedia set every few years.
+Heck,while writing this book I've used YouTube, Project Gutenberg, and Wikipedia dozens of times and never checked my univeristy lecture notes or course readers once.
+Not out of malice, digital tools are simply better.

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
 Few believed it was possible because even professors don't understand new tools always unpower the few, to empower the rest.